Who is The Australia Institute?

 David has a Bachelor of Arts (Sociology) from Latrobe University and is currently studying for a Masters in Criminology.
 He has been a research officer with the Victorian Parliament and in a former life worked as an automotive designer.
 David's research interests include the social outcomes of government policy and the role and design of policy to improve social equity.

 Katy has a Bachelor of Arts from the Australian National University with majors in Political Science and Development Studies.
-She has spent time volunteering in the Solomon Islands working with and encouraging local work within churches, women's refuge and the national prison.
+She has spent time volunteering in the Solomon Islands, Turkey and Bulgaria working with and encouraging local work within churches, women's refuges and the prisons.

 Bridget has a Bachelor of Science (Psychology) from the Australian National University and a Masters in International Relations (Peace and Conflict Resolution) from the University of Queensland.
+Bridget is now currently studying a Masters of Teaching at the Univeristy of Melbourne.
 Prior to working at the Institute Bridget worked with NGOs and schools in the Democratic Republic of Congo, Kenya and Mozambique to develop and improve sustainable and culturally appropriate development goals and practice.

 David Richardson - Senior Research Fellow